-tiger bone (Williams et al. 2017a).
-The legal trade in bones has since grown rapidly, reflected by the issuance of CITES permits which averaged 314 skeletons/year from 2008-2011, and grew to 1,312 skeletons/year from 2013-2015 (Williams et al. 2017a).
-Williams and colleagues (2017a) estimate that >6,000 skeletons weighing at least 70 tonnes have been shipped to East-Southeast Asia (mainly to Lao PDR and Vietnam, less so to China and Thailand) since 2008, almost all from South Africa (<1% of exports origi- nated in Namibia).
+The first CITES permits for commercial trade in lion bones were issued to South Africa in 2008, apparently in response to demand from Asian consumer nations seeking substitutes for tiger bone (Williams et al 2017).
+The legal trade in bones has since grown rapidly, reflected by the issuance of CITES permits which averaged 314 skeletons/year from 2008-2011, and grew to 1,312 skeletons/year from 2013-2015 (Williams et al 2017).
+Williams and colleagues (2017) estimate that >6,000 skeletons weighing at least 70 tonnes have been shipped to East-Southeast Asia (mainly to Lao PDR and Vietnam, less so to China and Thailand) since 2008, almost all from South Africa (<1% of exports originated in Namibia).
 An annotation added to the CITES-listing at the 2016 CoP now restricts international commercial trade in lion parts from January 2017 only to captive-bred sources from South Africa (Outhwaite 2018).

 Both forms of legal trade, in trophies and bones, have the potential to impact wild lion status.
 The impact of poorly regulated trophy hunting on wild lion populations is well established.
 Excessive and/or unselective offtakes can produce population declines, including in protected populations where hunting occurs along the boundaries of protected areas (Loveridge et al. 2007, Groom et al. 2014).
 Population-level impacts also occur where lions are already exposed to high levels of anthropogenic mortality, especially from poaching, such that trophy hunting produces additive rather than compensatory mortality (Creel et al. 2016).
-Lindsey et al. (2013a) provide a detailed analysis of the practices that impede the sustainability of legal trophy hunting of lions with recommendations for the necessary corrections.
+Lindsey et al. (2013) provide a detailed analysis of the current practices that impede the sustainability of legal trophy hunting of lions with recommendations for the necessary corrections.

 The impact of the legal bone trade on wild lion populations is more speculative.
-Outhwaite (2018) summarised seizure records since 1999, and provides detail on 355 seizures of 3,283 individual lion parts and 87 kg of lion parts.
-Claws were the most often seized item (1,601 pieces, plus an additional estimated 3 kg), followed by teeth (748 pieces plus 3 kg; Outhwaite 2018).
+Outhwaite (2018) summarized seizure records since 1999, and provides detail on 355 seizures of 3,283 individual lion parts and 87 kgs of lion parts.
+Claws were the commodity seized item (1,601 pieces, plus an additional estimated 3 kg), followed by teeth (748 pieces plus 3 kg; Outhwaite (2018).
 The origin - wild versus captive - of seized items is often unclear although seizures in Mozambique, Uganda, Tanzania and Zambia associated with other wildlife contraband indicate that wild lions are clearly involved in some and probably most of these cases (Everatt et al. in review, Outhwaite 2018).